Windokk/Epoch/README.md

 ### Game code loading and execution

-- [x] Game as executable, engine as source
+- [x] Game as executable, engine as static library
-- [ ] Game logic as dynamic library (.dll/.so/.dylib)
+- [x] Game logic as dynamic library (.dll/.so/.dylib), loaded at runtime
-- [ ] Engine loads game DLL at runtime
+- [ ] Custom components defined inside game dll, registered and serialized in engine

 ### Serialization